Chloe joined the INCLUDAS team from May-August 2021 and was the Publicity and Marketing intern. We were so excited to have her with us!

 Our world is so diverse, and there are so many people with disabilities, but it’s something that’s not really well represented in the media, which is an issue because it’s not reflective of the world that we live in.
 It’s especially important to me because I personally know a lot of people who have dealt with disabilities, and I have too—I have OCD, and grappled with it a lot as a child—so I think it’s critical to make sure that people feel like their voices are heard.

-The most fulfilling thing is just being able to advocate for disability diversity and inclusion, which is something that isn’t as well-represented as it should be, especially in the book world.
-Also, doing lots of research and working on promotional material has taught me a lot about the publicity side of the publishing industry..
+The most fulfilling thing is just being able to advocate for disability accessibility, diversity, and inclusion, which is something that isn’t as well-represented as it should be, especially in the book world.
+Also, doing lots of research and working on promotional material has taught me a lot about the publicity side of the publishing industry.
+I love being part of something that changes lives and makes disabled individuals feel at home in a community where they might sometimes be excluded.
+It has been such a pleasure to be part of INCLUDAS.

 Any advice for those wanting to work in the publishing industry?